alberto-magalhaes/lordoftherings-info/README.md

 Hello, this a simple application implemented using the [The One API](https://the-one-api.dev/).

-I uses the following technologies/libraries:
+It uses the following technologies/libraries:
 > Retrofit

 > OkHttp